druidamix/Opensubtitles-downloader/README.md

 ## Meta

-Your Name – Marc Rates, druidamix@gmail.com
+Your Name – Marc Ratés, druidamix@gmail.com

 Distributed under the GPL 2.0 license.
 See ``LICENSE`` for more information.